vsrinivas/fuchsia/README.md

 ## Running

-On the Fuchsia command line you can start an example application flow thus:
+On the Fuchsia command line you can start an example application flow like this:

 ```sh
 @ bootstrap device_runner --user-shell=dummy_user_shell